-As of December 31, 2023, we employed 46 full-time people.
+As of December 31, 2024, we employed 46 full-time people.
 The ownership structure is arranged so that employees own Kennedy Capital Management LLC shares through the entities KCM Holdings, Inc. and KCM Management Holdings LLC.
-On February 8, 2023, Kennedy Capital Management LLC and Azimut Group ("Azimut") closed on a transaction in which Azimut, through Azimut US Holdings Inc., purchased 35% of KCM's equity capital, with the remaining stake continuing to be widely held by existing KCM employees.
-Azimut will have the option to increase its stake over time.
-Together, we will work to grow the business in the long term through a mutually agreed 10-year business plan.
+On February 8, 2023, Kennedy Capital Management LLC and Azimut Group ("Azimut") closed on a transaction in which Azimut, through Azimut US Holdings Inc., purchased 35% of KCM's equity capital, with the option to increase its stake over time.
+As of February 26, 2025, Azimut increased its ownership to 51%, with the remaining stake continuing to be widely held by existing KCM employees.
+Together, KCM and Azimut will work to grow the business in the long term through a mutually agreed 10-year business plan.